2019/20 STUDIO COMPANY MEMBERS

-Olivia Barcia started her dance training in 2005 at Boca Ballet Theatre.
-In 2007, she moved to Jacksonville and began training at The Florida Ballet under founder and Artistic Director, Laurie Picinich-Byrd.
 Ms. Barcia attended Douglas Anderson School of the Arts from 2013-2015.
-In the fall of 2015, she joined The Florida Ballet Conservatory program until graduating from Florida Duval Virtual Instructional Academy in 2017.
-Upon graduating high school, Ms. Barcia attended Florida Ballet's Graduate program for the 2017/2018 season and was an assistant teacher in multiple ballet classes.
+In the fall of 2015, she joined The Florida Ballet Conservatory until graduating high school in 2017.
+Olivia attended the Graduate Program at The Florida Ballet for the 2017/18 season and during that time was an assistant teacher in multiple ballet classes.

-Ms. Barcia's received her professional ballet and modern dance training under the instruction of Laurie Picinich-Byrd, Linda Reifsnyder Jenkins, Chris Alloways-Ramsey, Samantha Austin, Kate Levitz, and Heather Olschewske.
-Her classical repertoire includes; Clara, Arabian, Lead Marzipan, and Dew Drop in "The Nutcracker", Little Swans in "Swan Lake", Firebird in "The Firebird", Gulnare in "Le Corsaire", Myrtha in "Giselle", and Swanhilda in "Coppelia".
-She has also performed in original classical and contemporary works choreographed by Linda Reifsnyder Jenkins, Heather Olschewske, Davis Robertson, and Tyler Gilstrap.
-Her Summer Intensive Training includes The Florida Ballet, Orlando Ballet, and Houston Ballet.
+Ms. Barcia's classical repertoire includes Clara, Arabian, Lead Marzipan, Dew Drop in "The Nutcracker", Little Swans in "Swan Lake", Firebird in "The Firebird", Gulnare in "Le Corsaire", Myrtha in "Giselle", and Swanhilda in "Coppelia".
+She has also performed in original classical and contemporary works choreographed by locally and nationally recognized choreographers.